adi2412/react-table/README.md

 ## Styling

-You can add styling to the table by passing CSS classes or IDs to the table.
+You can add styling to the table by passing CSS classes or IDs using the default className and ID prop.
+These are passed to the underlying table element.
 This allows you to use table styling from frameworks like bootstrap.

 A basic stylesheet is available with this project.
 However, it is very simplistic and it is recommended that you use your own styling.